Grace and the Grotesque

 - Avoid such vague, nondescript adjectives as the following, since they add nothing specific to your claim: "interesting," "unique," " "incredible," "fascinating," etc.

-- Capitalize The Bible, as well as "Christianity" and "God" (when referring to the monotheistic God of Christianity)
+- Capitalize "Christianity" and "God" if referring to the monotheistic God of Christianity

-- Place the period following a quoted passage after the page citation in parentheses, not before the parentheses.
+- Place the period following any (brief) quoted material after the page citation in parentheses, not before the parentheses.
 By the same token, never place a comma at the end of a quoted passage unless the structure of the sentence demands one.

 - Spell correctly all names (characters, authors, artists, etc.).
 "O'Connor" has no "e" in it!